telerik/blazor-docs/knowledge-base/grid-cascade-dropdowns-for-fields.md

     public List<SampleData> GridData { get; set; }
     public List<string> SecondFieldData { get; set; }

+    // These two event handlers implement loading data on demand to cascade the value of the second
+    // column through the value of the first.
+The OnEdit handler is to pre-load data for the second column
+    // when there is already data for the first one, but none for the second
+    // Modify the logic and use appropriate services in an actual application, this is just a basic example

     async Task CascadeSecondList(object newVal)
     {
         await Task.Delay(300); // simulate service/data call, remove in real app